calebwoods/calebwoods.github.io/_posts/2019-02-02-intermittent-offline-system-tests.md

   - rails
 ---

 As a new feature for [Ninja Master](https://ninjamasterapp.com/), my team wanted to better support the intermittent connections users may experience while running competitions.
-Typical usage is on a phone (over WiFi or LTE) in a large metal building that could have lots of interference.
+The typical usage is on a phone (over WiFi or LTE) in a large metal building which will likely have lots of interference.

-To solve this we implemented some special error handling for offline or intermittent connections to ensure users could keep timing their competition and only require a solid connection for the final submission of run data to the server.
+To solve this we implemented some special error handling for intermittent connections to ensure users could keep timing their competition and only require a solid connection for the final submission of run data to the server.

 ### Manual Testing